JustAnyones/Pidroid/README.md

 ```

 After installing all required packages, we need to configure the bot.
 Please check [here](#configuration) on how to do so.
-The bot uses a Mongo database.
-It accepts the login credentials as a [connection string](https://docs.mongodb.com/manual/reference/connection-string/#standard-connection-string-format).
+The bot uses a MongoDB and a Postgres database.
+It accepts the login credentials as a [DSN](https://docs.mongodb.com/manual/reference/connection-string/#standard-connection-string-format).
 Please check [configuration manual](#configuration) on where to input it.

 Lastly, all we have to do is run the bot.
 You can do so by running this command: